hirakhan95/smart-mingle/README.md

 Important features like event details, user profiles, and booking management can be secured to ensure that only authenticated users can access and modify their event-related information.

+### Properly GET and POST applied

+All views are only provided with proper GET or POST methods allowed to restrict unrequired calls and secure the system.

 ### CSRF Protection